trustedsec/CS-Situational-Awareness-BOF/README.md

 The functional code for most of these commands was taken from the reactos project or code examples hosted on MSDN.
 The driversigs codebase comes from https://gist.github.com/jthuraisamy/4c4c751df09f83d3620013f5d370d3b9

+Thank you to martindube for his contribution of listmods

 ##### compiler used
 The follow compiler was used.
 This project has not been tested with other compilers.
 ```